With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 We don’t do answering machines—our trained professionals are available 24/7 to answer your call and offer solutions.

 Need Emergency Service?Call 800-499-1682

 It’s incredibly important for you to keep your septic system well-maintained.
 The average cost of a septic system replacement is $26,000.
-To limit your risk of ever having to pay this large sum, the most important “do” for your septic system is to keep it maintained using our 3-step maintenance regimen.
+To limit your risk of ever having to pay this large sum, the most important “do” for your septic system is to keep it maintained by following our 3-step septic maintenance regimen.

 The second step is to use bacterial additives in your septic system.
 These bacteria ensure that your system is able to break down the solids that enter the system and keep it working properly.

-So you don’t forget to add the bacteria, sign up now for the Wind River Environmental bacterial additives program.
-We’ll send you a reminder postcard every two months.
+So that you don’t forget to add the bacteria, sign up now for the Wind River Environmental bacterial additives program and we’ll send you a reminder postcard every two months.

 Need to order bacterial additives?
 Contact us today to purchase Wind River Environmental Septic System Treatment products.

 The third step is to use a septic system filter.
 This will ensure that solids remain in the septic tank and not clog your leach field, the most expensive part of your system.
 A septic system filter works much like a coffee filter – it catches suspended solids.